-The Cameo 4 is packed with features worth your money, but for beginners, the Cricut Explore Air 2 is the better option
+The Cameo 4 is packed with features worth your money, but for beginners, the

 There is no question here.
 The small price difference between the two becomes insignificant when you consider the cutting power, speed, and wider material and tool compatibility of the Silhouette Cameo 4.
 If you see yourself doing more advanced techniques and working on thicker materials, the Cameo 4 offers incredible value for money.